Hire Your Leadership Team

 Corey took extra time to explain the process for filling a position that is new to you and your team:

-- Start by finding other companies who are performing well, who have already gone through the same stage and evolution that you’re about to face.
+Find companies who have already gone through the same stage and evolution that you’re about to face.
 Resist the urge to find people who work at those companies now.
 You want the people who worked at those companies then.

-- Identify people from that list who are NOT potential candidates.
-Meet them, and ask for their story — what actually mattered?
+Meet people from that list, and ask for their story — what actually mattered?
 What drove your success?
 Corey considers this a hugely important step and urges that CEOs not skip it, despite the time required.
 After each discussion, ask for one more contact, so you can keep learning from wider circles.

 After the hire, how do you manage a person whose job you don’t understand?
 For example, what if the company isn’t generating sales.
 How do you know if it is a bad VP Sales hire…or something else?